 As a member of the Global Health Security Agenda Consortium (GHSAC) Steering Committee, we join with other non-governmental stakeholders to promote and support the goals of the GHSA and the International Health Regulations (IHR), provide expertise and resources, and participate in continuous learning opportunities to help make the world safe and secure from threats posed by infectious diseases.

 Pursuing Opportunities to Save Lives Amidst Public Health Threats in At-Risk Regions

-Our team helps countries build stable foundations for global health security in those areas most at risk for deadly pathogens.
-We operate in countries that are challenged by limited resources and have historical, environmental and population attributes that are conducive to emerging infectious disease outbreaks.
-Some of these countries include Guinea, Democratic Republic of Congo, Indonesia, Kenya, Tanzania, and Uganda.
+We help countries build stable foundations for global health security in areas most at risk for deadly pathogens.
+At-risk countries are challenged by limited resources and have historical, environmental and population attributes that are conducive to emerging infectious disease outbreaks.
+Some of these countries include Guinea, Democratic Republic of the Congo, Indonesia, Kenya, Tanzania, and Uganda.
 In the era of COVID-19, we have shifted priorities and resources in countries where we have existing projects, to ensure support for interventions that address pandemic challenges.

 Our high-impact, life-saving responses range from strengthening surveillance and health information systems for rapid detection of infectious diseases to supporting vaccine roll-out to enhancing tools, infrastructure, and human capacity for outbreak response.